-What a relief—your divorce case or child custody suit is finally over and the offending party has been issued a court order requiring them to turn over assets and/or provide ongoing support.
+What a relief—your divorce case or child custody suit is finally over, and the offending party has been issued a court order requiring them to turn over assets and/or provide ongoing support.

 Of course, what if one party refuses to uphold the terms of that order?
 Then, it seems you are left in a position not much better than the one from which you began.
-And although you might feel overextended and helpless, you most certainly are not.
-You are entitled to the assets (the overdue child support, the visitation rights, the alimony, and anything else) that were legally mandated in the court’s order.
+And although you might feel overextended and helpless, you certainly are not.
+You are entitled to the assets (the overdue child support, the visitation rights, the alimony, and anything else) legally mandated in the court’s order.

 Child Support Enforcement in Texas